Giant cell: Diagnosis

-The gold standard for diagnosis is a temporal artery biopsy.
-The skin in the patient's face is anesthetised, and an incision is made in the face around the area of the temples to obtain a sample of the temporal artery.
+The current highest standard for diagnosis is a temporal artery biopsy.
+The skin on the patient's face is anesthetized, and an incision is made in the face around the area of the temples to obtain a sample of the temporal artery.
 The incision is then sutured.
 A histopathologist examines the sample under a microscope and issues a pathology report (pending extra tests that may be requested by the pathologist).

 The management regime consists primarily of systemic corticosteroids (e.g. prednisolone), commencing at a high dose.

 Langhans giant cell

 Langhans giant cells are named for the pathologist who discovered them, Theodor Langhans.
 Like many of the other kinds of giant cell formations, epithelioid macrophages fuse together and form a multinucleated giant cell.
 The nuclei form a circle or semicircle similar to the shape of a horseshoe away from the center of the cell.
-Langhans giant cell was typically associated with tuberculosis, but has been found to occur in many types of granulomatous diseases.
+Langhans giant cell was typically associated with tuberculosis but has been found to occur in many types of granulomatous diseases.

-Langhans giant cell could be closely related to tuberculosis, syphilis, sarcoidosis and deep fungal infections.
+Langhans giant cell could be closely related to tuberculosis, syphilis, sarcoidosis, and deep fungal infections.
 Langhans giant cell occurs frequently in delayed hypersensitivity.